15 min read

 Selling a million copies over the lifetime of a book is possible, but there are several major footnotes to bear in mind:

 • Your publisher will not help you sell a million copies.
 Your publisher is not in the marketing business — they’re in the distribution game.
-They don’t sell your book, they just make it pretty and move copies around.
-They are very good at getting your book into retail stores, but they won't help you get customers to buy it.
-You are in charge of marketing and selling your book.
+They don’t sell your book, they just help you make it great and then move copies around.
+Big-5 publishers are very good at a few key things, but they won't help you get customers to pull out their credit cards and buy it.

 • Mainstream media will not help you sell a million copies.
 I know authors who sold fewer than 10 copies during appearances on national TV shows, such as Good Morning America.
 I have a friend who was on Oprah a few years ago, and she sold less than 1,000 copies of her book.
-Again, you are in charge of marketing and selling your book.
+Mainstream press is helpful, but it doesn't always mean more sales.

 • No guarantees.
 Your book might create a new category, but there‘s no guarantee that it will stand apart in the genre.
 Your book might launch at a great time, but there‘s no guarantee that it will resonate.
 You might get distribution in bookstores, but there’s no guarantee that your book will fly off the shelves.
 You might have a provocative title and beautiful cover, but there’s no guarantee that thousands of people will want to post about it.
 There.
 Are.
 No. Guarantees.